 Cryptocurrencies are complex and speculative, and predicting their success (or otherwise) is a high-risk guessing game.
 This is particularly the case with IOTA and its unique Tangle architecture.
 While the Tangle could be a competitor to blockchain and offer benefits in a wide range of use cases, it’s not yet certain whether or not it will be able to deliver on its potential.

 As with any new technology, only once it’s been rigorously tested and successfully used in several real-world cases can we know for sure whether it provides a useful solution.
-IOTA has faced criticism from some commentators, most notably MIT Media Labs, but it has worked quickly to respond to those criticisms.
+IOTA has come in for criticism from some commentators, most notably MIT Media Labs, but it has worked quickly to respond to those criticisms.

-However, IOTA’s technological framework has attracted criticism from some quarters, so do your own research into how it works before deciding whether or not you should buy this particular digital currency.
+However, IOTA’s technological framework has copped criticism from some quarters, so do your own research into how it works before deciding whether or not you should buy this particular digital currency.